aivanova5/design/docs/auction.md

    Settlement 14-24 (pending):   des14, 13:00, 24:00
 ```

+Each auction opens after the previous auction closes and last for the configured market interval (typically 5 minutes).
+After the configured settlement interval, the closed markets are settled and the payments are recorded for later billing.

-The sequence of events for an auction is illustrated by the following
+The sequence of events for an individual auction is illustrated by the following

 ```mermaid
 sequenceDiagram